angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_3.html](https://github.com/angular/material-start/blob/es6-tutorial/app/tutorial_3.html)<span>

+As mentioned above, first use `git checkout tutorial_2`.
 Here you will use hard-coded elements to confirm rendering and layout of the container child elements and Angular Material components.

 ```html
   <body layout="column">